History Timeline: 1-400 AD

 The Maya and the Zapotec continued to rule Central America, joined by the Moche in South America.
 In North America, the Hopewell culture along the Mississippi River also lasted all through this period.

 Across the Atlantic, the Roman Empire and the Parthian Empire kept the peace throughout Europe, North Africa, and West Asia, though like China they were devastated by smallpox epidemics.
+In Egypt, textile manufacturers invented knitting.
 In northern Europe, even the Ostrogoths and Visigoths began to organize into leagues.
 In Africa, the kingdoms of Kush and Aksum, south of Egypt in Sudan and Ethiopia, traded with Rome, India and the Parthian Empire.
 The Bantu continued to expand across East and South Africa, bringing iron with them.

 Early Chinese paper